Pepperi-Addons/papi-sdk/README.md

 ```

 ## Endpoints
-Most of Pepperi API endpoints support similar functionality, and therfore most of the endpoints in the *papi-sdk* have the same functions.
+Most of Pepperi API endpoints support similar functionality, and therefore most of the endpoints in the *papi-sdk* have the same functions.

 Let's take the accounts endpoint for example.
 ``` bash